iOS Custom Accuracy Drill: Control Where Every Shot Lands

 Control shot placement relative to the point of aim.

-Each shot is evaluated individually by its offset from the crosshair center.
-Group shape is irrelevant.
-Speed is not rewarded.
-Accuracy is measured as deviation, not clustering.
+Each shot is evaluated individually by its offset from the crosshair center (maximum acuracy).
+Group shape does not matter.
+Speed does not add points.
+Deviation is what counts.

 What You Need